pamelafox/phonegap-plugins/Android/Facebook/README.md

 # Facebook for PhoneGap on Android #
 by Jos Shepherd

-This is an attempt to make a PhoneGap plugin from the Facebook Android SDK: https://github.com/facebook/facebook-android-sdk
+This is a PhoneGap plugin based on the Facebook Android SDK: https://github.com/facebook/facebook-android-sdk

-It is currently not functional (the login dialog is silently failing to appear)
+Basic calls to the authorize and graph API are supported - more to come.

+Example use:

+	appId = 123123123 // this is your facebook app id

+	window.plugins.facebook.authorize(appId ,function(res){
+		alert(res.name); // the authorized users name

+		window.plugins.facebook.request("me/likes" ,function(res){
+			alert(res.data[0].name); // the name of the first 'liked' item });

+	});

 ## Licence ##